 genetics of macroscale brain structure

 Genetic variants affecting the structure of the human brain may lead to increased risk for neurospsychiatric illnesses.
-We are an active member of the Enhancing Neuroimaging Genetics through Meta-Analysis (ENIGMA) consortium, a multinational group of over 300 investigators contributing ~30,000 subjects for genome-wide association meta-analysis of human brain structure measured through MRI.
-Through our newly developed consortium, we identified the first highly significant and replicated common variants that influence macroscale brain structure.
-References of interest: Hibar et al., 2015; Stein et al., 2012; Thompson et al., 2014.
+Jason is a co-founder and an active member of the Enhancing Neuroimaging Genetics through Meta-Analysis (ENIGMA) consortium, a multinational group of over 300 investigators contributing ~35,000 subjects for genome-wide association meta-analysis of human brain structure measured through MRI.
+Through our consortium, we identified the first highly significant and replicated common variants that influence macroscale brain structure.
+For a review of this field of research and future directions, see: Le et al., 2019.
+For primary research findings, see: Stein et al., 2012; Hibar et al., 2015; Adams et al., 2016; Franke et al., 2016; Hibar et al., 2017.

 fidelity of Neural stem cell models